NEmbgen/mini-send/README.md

 ##### Laravel
 The Backend allows you to send and search for emails.
 Additionally attachments can be included in your emails and later viewed in your frontend.
+Emails you send are queued so the application can perform better when many clients are using it.